thomasboyt/devlog.disco.zone/_posts/2016-07-22-canvas-scaling.md

 ### Scaling with CSS with nearest-neighbor image scaling

-While we can't do anything about our rendered text and shapes with just CSS, we actually *can* drastically improve the scaling of our image.
+While we can't significantly improve the rendering of our text and shapes with just CSS, we actually *can* drastically improve the scaling of our image.
 Pixelated graphics, like our little player character, are usually scaled using a *nearest-neighbor* algorithm.

 Thankfully, we can fix this by applying a few different CSS rules, for different browsers: